scubajeff/lespas/README.md

 - ***Managing, Syncing and Archiving***
     * Organize your media files in albums
     * Easy media importing by simply sharing files to Les Pas
-    * Manage media files in your phone's gallery and auto backup to server, each media folder in your phone has it's own backup setting
+    * Manage media files in your phone's gallery and auto backup to server, each media folder in your phone has its own backup setting
     * Integrate with [Snapseed](https://play.google.com/store/apps/details?id=com.niksoftware.snapseed) for photo editing
     * Support adding caption to photo
     * Synchronization works with Nextcloud server and among multiple devices, edit albums on Nextcloud server and on all your mobile devices simultaneously
-    * Support Remote Album, which have all it's media file stored in Nextcloud server only, free up Phone's storage
+    * Support Remote Album, which have all its media file stored in Nextcloud server only, free up Phone's storage
     * Search for photos by objects with AI
     * Search photos by location
     * Support GPX importing, so that you can easily add GPS location data to pictures shoot on your digital camera